 Careers & Industry

-You might be aspiring to be in game art and development, post production and visual effects for film, animation, graphic or motion design, or web and mobile design.
-This course will put you in a position where you can decide on a career path that most interests you, as well as bridge any knowledge gaps so you can then apply to any one of our degree programs.
+You might be aspiring to work in game art and development, post production and visual effects for film, animation, graphic or motion design, or web and mobile design.
+This course will put you in a position where you can decide on a career path that most interests you, as well as bridge any knowledge gaps so you can then apply to any one of our degree programmes.